First Footin' at Rural Hill

 This will be a vigorous walk around the farm’s 2.25 mile trail, event, and historic sites, stopping along the way to discuss history and folklore.

 If you do not think you are physically able to do the walk, please come anyway.
-It’s a great time for fellowship at the new Historic Rural Hill Cultural Center, which will be open for this occasion.
+It’s a great time for fellowship at the Rural Retreat Cabin Site, which will be open for this occasion.

 This event is FREE and open all, but we do encourage everyone to bring something for the luncheon.
 (Remember, its bad luck to show up empty handed)